RichardDooling/LegalPro/Chapter_10/Chapter_10.md

-giving herself a substantial gift, then Model Rule 1.8 would permit the client to give Rick a gift, even a substantial one, with the big caveat contained in rule 1.8, comment 6.
+giving herself a substantial gift, then Model Rule 1.8 would permit the client to give Rick a gift, even a substantial one, with the big caveat contained in Model Rule 1.8, comment 6.
 Namely, that the gift “may be voidable by the client under the doctrine of undue influence, which treats client gifts as presumptively fraudulent.”